NBANDROIDTEAM/NBANDROID-V2/README.md

 * Android emulator

 What Dont works:
-* SDK Manager - first open project in Android studio to download SDK
+* SDK Manager - first open project in Android studio to download Android platform
 * AVD Manager
 * we currently have no Visual Layout Editor
 * and many other things